Essential Insights from “Can I Restore a Travertine Floor Myself? A DIY Guide”

 Best Practices for Optimal Results

-• Firmly work the grout into the hole or crack, ensuring it fills completely.
+- Work the grout firmly into the hole or crack, ensuring it fills the space.

-• Allow the grout to fully cure before cleaning or sealing the floor.
+- Allow the grout to cure before cleaning or sealing the floor fully

 This type of repair is suitable for cosmetic touch-ups.
 However, if cracks are deep or spreading, or if a seamless colour match is desired, it is advisable to consult a professional who can employ resin fillers and specialised tools for a more durable solution.